 For Ultimate Indulgence

 Whether you are planning a high-octane, full-itinerary weekend or a slow-paced pre-summer getaway, one thing is important.
 Book it in.
-A Coromandel Spring getaway is soon to be New Zealand’s worst best-kept secret.
+A Coromandel Spring getaway is soon to be New Zealand’s worst-kept secret.